TRAVELLING EUROPE IN A

 Another advantage of driving a small campervan abroad is that if you have the latest Euro 6 compliant engine, you should be allowed to drive in most cities with low emission zones.

-save Money on European Toll Roads
+Save Money on European Toll Roads

 Small campervans pay less at the motorway toll booths in Europe, too.
 European motorway tolls vary according to the height and weight of the campervan you are driving, so if your camper is less than 2m tall (and under 3.5 tonnes gross vehicle weight) it will be classified as a light vehicle – the same as a car (Category 1).
 This certainly applies to our NV200 CamperCar.